-Your eligibility for bail on a probation violation depends on the type of probation you’re under.
-Penal Code Section 1272(1) allows you to post bail if you’re on misdemeanor probation.
-Bail amount will be based on a bail schedule that has already been fixed by the county.
+Your eligibility for bail on a probation violation depends on the type of probation you are under.
+Penal Code Section 1272(1) allows you to post bail if you are on misdemeanor probation.
+The bail amount will be based on a bail schedule already fixed by the county.

 What Does Probation Entail?

-A number of things will occur during your initial appearance in court:
+Several things will occur during your initial appearance in court:

 - The prosecutor will show the court details about the claimed violations;

-- The judge will ask where you stand on the allegations (do you admit or deny it?);
+- The judge will ask where you stand on the allegations (Do you admit or deny it?);

 - The presiding judge will decide whether you will be given bail until the date of the probation hearing;